paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 The approach can be further simplified when considering only one mission phase (i.e. $n_{P} = 1$), leading to:
 $\text{Var}\left\lbrack \sum_{i = 1}^{n_{P}}{P_{i} \cdot t_{i}} \right\rbrack = \text{Var}\lbrack P\rbrack \cdot t^{2}$.
 In practice, this may also be used as a conservative simplification for $n_{P} > 1$, taking $P$ from the most critical phase and $t$ as the total length of the mission.
 Another strong simplification is possible if the uncertainty in the sliding work per time unit is negligibly small.
-In this case, the uncertainty in the sum may be neglected and the variance term in Eq. {eq}`Equation 3.24` becomes zero.
+In this case, the uncertainty in the sum may be neglected and the variance term in Eq. {eq}`Equation_3_24` becomes zero.

 With the distributional assumptions in {numref}`meca-table4-11`, an analytic solution for the probability of failure calculations is derived based on a Lognormal approximation for $X_{2}$: